Federal Pell Grant

 Pell Grants are awarded to low income undergraduate students who have not yet earned a bachelor's degree.
 Eligibility is determined based on a student's FAFSA results and enrollment status each semester.

-In order to receive a Pell Grant, students must:
+To receive a Pell Grant, students must do the following:

-- complete a Free Application for Federal Student Aid (FAFSA) and be awarded a grant by the US Department of Education;
+- Complete a Free Application for Federal Student Aid (FAFSA) each year and be awarded a grant by the US Department of Education

-Students are unable to receive a Pell Grant from two institutions during the same semester.
-Receiving a Pell Grant from two schools during the same semester may result in a delay of future aid and a recovery of disbursed aid.
+The Pell Grant has a lifetime limit equivalent to 12 full-time semesters.
+Students who exceed the 12 semester limit will no longer be able to receive Pell Grant funds.
+Students are not allowed to receive a Pell Grant from two institutions during the same semester.
+Receiving a Pell Grant from two schools during the same semester may result in a delay of future aid and a repayment of disbursed aid.